dguzenko/newdocs/docs/zoocart.md

 Discounts
 ---------

-* **Allow discounts** – If set to “Yes” discounting will be applied for orders, if discount coupon is provided .You can manage your discounting on the page *ZOOcart tab / Discounts*.
+* **Allow discounts** – If set to “Yes” discounting will be applied for orders, if discount coupon is provided.
+You can manage your discounting on the page *ZOOcart tab / Discounts*.
 * **Apply discount before tax** - If set to “Yes” discounting will be applied for the tax free price, otherwise it will be applied after tax calculations .

+Go to the *Joomla Administration / Components / ZOO landers / ZOO cart tab / Discounts* to manage discounting.

+Press *"New"* button to create a discount and set up the following parameters:

+* **Name** - Set up the discount coupon identifier.
+* **Coupon code** - Set up the discount coupon code.
+This coupon code will be requested to get the discount.
+* **Discount type** - Define the type of the discount.
+It could be fixed amount or percent from total sum.
+* **Discount** - Specify the value of the discount in monetary terms for the fixed type and in percents for percentage type.
+* **Status** - Enable/disable this discount.
+* **Valid from** - Specify the start date for publication of this coupon.
+* **Valid to** - Specify the finish date for publication of this coupon.
+* **User Groups** - Define user groups that can use the coupon.
+Picked groups will have an ability to use the discount, remaining groups will not.
+If any group is picked, all user groups will have an ability to use the discount by default.
+* **Hits per user** - Specify the limit number of coupone usages.
+Leave empty or set 0 for unlimited usage.

 Quantities